rexso/linal.js/README.md

     * copy - returns a copy of the vector
     * length - returns the length of the vector
     * normalized - returns a normalized version of the vector
+    * x - returns the x value (first element) of the vector
+    * y - returns the y value (second element) of the vector

 * **linal.Vec3** - 3D Vector class
   * Functions: